RuggedOS/Live/README.md

 # Live
-configuration settings for building RuggedOS with Debian's live-build system
+Configuration settings for building RuggedOS with Debian's live-build system